Sourav-pixel/Smart-City-Sensor-Deployment/README.md

-Sure!
-Here’s a detailed README file for the "Smart City Sensor Deployment" project:

 Smart City Sensor Deployment
 Smart City Sensor Deployment is a Python application that helps in deploying sensors in a smart city environment.
 This application allows users to load a map, input area dimensions, grid size, and sensor range, and visualize the deployment of sensors while avoiding water bodies detected on the map.
 The project uses CustomTkinter for a modern GUI and incorporates threading to keep the interface responsive during computation.